hashicorp-education/learn-vault-docker-lab/containers/README-TLS.md

 # Self-Signed TLS Details

-The TLS certificates and keys used by Vault Docker Lab are self-signed and were generated with the Vault PKI secrets engine based on the guidance in the [Build Your Own Certificate Authority (CA)](https://developer.hashicorp.com/vault/tutorials/secrets-management/pki-engine) tutorial.
+The TLS certificates and keys used by vault-docker-lab are self-signed and were generated with the Vault PKI secrets engine based on the guidance in the [Build Your Own Certificate Authority (CA)](https://developer.hashicorp.com/vault/tutorials/secrets-management/pki-engine) tutorial.

+You can use the script `containers/bin/generate-tls` to regenerate new TLS material for the project.
+This script requires a running Vault dev mode server with VAULT_ADDR=http://localhost:8200 and VAULT_TOKEN=root.
+It does the following:

+- Creates a root certificate authority (CA)
+- Creates an intermediate CA signed by the root CA
+- Creates certificates and keys for Vault nodes and extras
+- Installs the certificates and keys into each container filesystem

 Here are the exact commands used to generate the current set.